Braid: Weaving Symbolic and Neural Knowledge into Coherent Logical Explanations: Reasoning Algorithms in Braid

 One reasoning strategy for explaining Agentful actions is the following: first find the motivations of the agent, and then check if the action carried out by the agent leads to one of the agent’s objective.

 This reasoning strategy can be described by the following logical rule:

 \texttt{motivates(?agent, ?action, ?goal) :- hasGoal(?agent, ?goal), leadsTo(?action, ?goal)}

-The rule uses the predicate \texttt{leadsTo} which has the following operational semantics: find a proof for the goal and check if the proof contains the specified action and at least one cause-effect rule.
-If so, we can conclude that the action causally leads to the goal.
+The rule uses the predicate \texttt{leadsTo} which has the following operational semantics: find a proof for the goal and check if the proof contains the specified action.

-The default SLD+ prover does not have support for handling specialized predicates like leadsTo.
-Moreover, for efficiency sake, the antecedents of the rule should be evaluated in the order specified above – i.e. first, find the goals of the agent, and then check if the action leads to any one of the bound goal propositions.
-Specifying a particular ordering for processing rule-antecedents is also unsupported by the SLD+ prover.
+The default SLD+ prover does not have support for handling specialized predicates like \texttt{leadsTo}.
+Moreover, for efficiency sake, the antecedents of the rule should be evaluated in the order specified above – i.e. first, find the goals of the agent, and then for each goal, look for a proof for that goal and check if the action is part of the proof-tree.
+We implement this single-rule logic using a specialized prover called the Agentful Action Prover.
+In this prover implementation, when bound agent-goal solutions (for the first antecedent) are propagated back to the prover support node, it searches for proofs for the second (now fully bound) antecedent, and finally checks if the action is part of any proof.

-As a result, we define a specialized prover to enact the rule above – the Agentful Action Prover, whose algorithm is described in Figure \ref{fig:aap}.

-The prove step begins the search for the agent’s goals (lines 1-3), and when bound agent-goal solutions are propagated back to the prover, we try to prove whether the action in the original query can lead to the bound goal (line 5).
-Eventually, when solutions for the latter are propagated back to the prover at a later point, we check if the proof contains a cause-effect rule (lines 7-9), so that we can conclude that the action causally leads to the goal and complete the entire proof.